BrandonXue/com-py-ler/README.md

     - If command line arguments are not given, the program will prompt you once it starts running.
 In this case, please follow the command prompt.
     - By default, the output filename will be the same as the input, but with a .out file extension.
         - Optionally provide a "-o" flag and then type the output filename as the next argument.
-        - Optionally provide a "-ids" flag to print the symbol table to stdout
+        - Optionally provide a "--ids" flag to print the symbol table to stdout
-        - Optionally provide a "-lex" flag to create a .lex output file
+        - Optionally provide a "--lex" flag to create a .lex output file
-        - Optionally provide a "-parse" flag to create a .parse output file
+        - Optionally provide a "--parse" flag to create a .parse output file

-    - Tuffix/Linux: python3 ratify.py test1.rat -ids -o test1.out
+    - Tuffix/Linux: python3 ratify.py test1.rat --ids -o test1.out
-    - Windows: py -3 ratify.py test1.rat -ids -o test1.out
+    - Windows: py -3 ratify.py test1.rat --ids -o test1.out

     - To get all the outputs, try the following:
-        - Tuffix/Linux: python3 ratify.py test1.rat -ids -lex -parse
+        - Tuffix/Linux: python3 ratify.py test1.rat --ids --lex --parse
-        - Windows: py -3 ratify.py test1.rat -ids -lex -parse
+        - Windows: py -3 ratify.py test1.rat --ids --lex --parse

 ## Collaborators